CONTENTS OF THIS PAGE

 - Spare batteries/chargers for all electrical items

-Perhaps consider getting a small solar charger or a portable battery pack charger Small rucksack or similar if not used for your hand luggage
+Perhaps consider getting a small solar charger or a portable battery pack charger and a small backpack or similar if you are not using one for your hand luggage.

 I find it helpful, especially when packing and unpacking quite often to move from place to place, to pack clothes etc in individual grip-seal polythene bags.
 It’s also useful to have spare polythene bags for putting dirty/wet clothes and shoes in and for giving gifts away in.

 The above list will not take up all your luggage allowance.
 Fill the rest with gifts and communal supplies to be shared out (if going with a group).
 It means you will have plenty of room for bringing back souvenirs, fruit etc!

 Share out amongst the group or add to your own list if you are going alone

 - Bank of 4 sockets with surge protector can be very useful if there is only one socket available.